Using Detect3D's Inverse Square Law Calculator

 Change the Name of the risk grade to "Grade A - 100kW" and click off the panel to verify the entered text.

-Repeat Steps 1 to 7 to calculate the FOV Multiplier for a 10kW fire when the Power 1 value is 40kW.
+Repeat Steps 1 to 7 to calculate the FOV Multiplier for a 10kW fire when the Power of Fire 1 is 40kW.
 Apply this value to Grade B and change the name accordingly.

 Your window should be similar to the below.